easolhq/easolhq.github.io/docs/theme_architecture/custom_types.md

 The name of the custom type shown to the Creator in the site builder.

 #### Attributes
-An array of [variable]({% link docs/theme_architecture/blocks/schema/variables/index.md %}) objects, defining the individual variable fields to be included in the custom type.
+An array of [Variable]({% link docs/theme_architecture/blocks/schema/variables/index.md %}) objects, defining the individual variable fields to be included in the custom type.

 ##### e.g. For a file my-theme/types/my_custom_type.json